Keki Hormusji Gharda

-Keki Hormusji Gharda (born 25 September 1929) is a prominent Indian chemical engineer, chemist and entrepreneur.
-He is the founder, chairman and managing director of Gharda Chemicals Limited, a R&D-based company with business interests in agrochemicals, polymers, and high performance pigments.
+Keki Hormusji Gharda (25 September 1929 – 30 September 2024) was an Indian chemical engineer, chemist and businessman.
+He was the founder, chairman and managing director of Gharda Chemicals Limited, a R&D-based company with business interests in agrochemicals, polymers, and high performance pigments.
 He was honoured by the Government of India with the award of Padma Shri in 2016.

 Early life

 Gharda was born on 25 September 1929, to Hormusji and Ratanbai in a Kadmi Zoroastrian Parsi family in Mumbai.
 He attended St. Stanislaus High School, in Bandra, Bombay, graduating in 1941.
 He acquired Bachelor of Science, and Bachelor of Technology Degree from University Department of Chemical Technology at the University of Bombay (now the Institute of Chemical Technology).
-He then obtained a master's degree and PhD in Chemical Engineering from the University of Michigan, Ann Arbor in 1952 and 1959, respectively.
+He then obtained a master's degree and PhD in chemical engineering from the University of Michigan, Ann Arbor in 1952 and 1959, respectively.
 He also studied at the University of Oklahoma.

 Career

-Gharda began his career as an Assistant Professor, Process Design & Chemical Engineering at the University of Oklahoma.
+Gharda began his career as an assistant professor, Process Design and Chemical Engineering at the University of Oklahoma.
 During this time he was granted his first two patents for projects he undertook for an oil company.

 Upon his return to India, Gharda briefly taught as a visiting faculty member at UDCT and then established Gharda Chemicals.
 His strategy of producing off-patent at extremely cheap prices led to successful start for the company.
 His move into agrochemicals was a result of being invited to be an observer of an investigation by the Monopolies and Restrictive Trade Practices Commission into an alleged monopolistic product.
 However, his foray in bulk drug production was not successful.

 Among his many awards, Gharda was elected to be a Fellow of the Indian Academy of Sciences in 1976 in the field of Process Design.
 Other awards include the Distinguished Alumnus award by the UDCT and the Indian Chemical Councils Lifetime Achievement Award.
-For his contribution to chemistry and chemical engineering, Gharda is a recipient of the American Institute of Chemists's Chemical Pioneer Award.
+For his contribution to chemistry and chemical engineering, Gharda was a recipient of the American Institute of Chemists's Chemical Pioneer Award.
 He also got the Federation of Indian Chambers of Commerce And Industry (FICCI) Award For Research And Technology for the Development And Commercialisation of Poly Ether Ether Ketone (PEEK).

 Gharda Chemicals Ltd.

 Gharda Chemicals Limited, established in 1967, is a research and development company manufacturing agrochemicals, high performance pigments, and high performance polymers.
-It has five manufacturing units located across the country at Dombivli in Mumbai, Lote Parshuram in Chiplun (Maharashtra), Panoli & Ankleshwar, Saykha, Bharuch in Gujarat and Samba in Jammu.
+It has five manufacturing units located across the country at Dombivli in Mumbai, Lote Parshuram in Khed (Maharashtra), Panoli and Ankleshwar, Saykha, Bharuch in Gujarat and Samba in Jammu.